-UN Environment guidance and support for the implementation of the Environmental Governance subprogramme in the Latin American and Caribbean region focuses on:
+The guidance and support of the UN Environment Programme (UNEP) to the implementation of the Environmental Governance subprogramme in the Latin American and Caribbean region focuses on:

-- Coherence and synergy: UN Environment contributes to improve in the region the manner in which the UN system and multilateral environmental agreements are coordinated and to promote policy coherence.
+- Coherence and synergy: UNEP contributes to improve in the region the manner in which the UN system and multilateral environmental agreements are coordinated and to promote policy coherence.

 Programs and projects